-So how can analytics teams lead the way on attribution?
-Over the next three weeks, we dig into attribution to consider how it’s evolving and how the most successful teams are solving for industry-wide pain points.
+So how can analytics teams lead the way?
+Over the next three weeks, we dig into how attribution is evolving and how the most successful teams are solving for industry-wide pain points.

 The goal of attribution is to measure the impact of marketing spend on short- and long-term customer behavior.
 But the sheer number of channels and devices that a typical customer interacts with on the path to purchase — combined with the lack of a single standardized measurement framework — tends to create a massive reconciliation headache for marketing and analytics teams.

 For example, a display vendor might claim credit on “view-through” conversions (i.e., they might take credit for any conversion within, say, a week after a user viewed their ad).
 At the same time, a search vendor might claim “click-through” conversion (i.e., they might take credit for any conversion in a session that resulted after a user clicked a certain search ad).
 In this case, both would be claiming full credit for the same conversion.

 It’s not uncommon for brands to report $2-3 dollars of credit (or more) claimed by different marketing tools for every $1 of actual revenue.

 In order to provide a standardized framework for measurement and budget allocation, analytics teams that we work with tend to gravitate towards one of two approaches (or a hybrid combining elements of both):